saharmanavi/np2_ultra/README.md

-Widefield Analysis
+Neuropixels Ultra ETL & analysis tools
 ==============================

+Package for extracting data from NP ultra experiments to storage drives, running Kilosort and first pass data processing, basic figure generation.

+Code by Sahar Manavi except where otherwise specified.

-Package for analyzing 2-photon imaging and behavior data.
-Readme info mostly copied from Justin Kiggins
+Readme info mostly copied from Justin Kiggins.

 ## Installation
 This package is designed to be installed using standard Python packaging tools.
 For example,

     python setup.py install